 Asian grills are my favourite.
 If you’ve ever been to any part of Asia, you’ll know that some of the best street food is cooked over charcoal, whether it be Yakitori (chicken skewers) in Japan, Satay Chicken and Suckling Pig in Bali or Chicken Wings in Thailand.
 And thisVietnamese Pork Chop is right up there with the best of them.
 The marinade is classic Vietnamese flavours – a perfect balance of salty, sweet, sour and a mild hit of heat.

 An essential ingredient in the marinade is lemongrass, a herb that is at the heart of Vietnamese cuisine.
 It has lemon tones but an earthiness to it that is not like any other herb I know.
 It’s very unique and can turn an ordinary dish into something really special.
 It cannot be substituted with just lemons – in fact, I can’t think of anything that you can substitute it.

 This marinade also works very well with beef and chicken, any cut that isn’t too thick so the flavours can infuse into the flesh.
-Marinate it for a minimum of 4 hours, up to 24 hours.
+Marinate Vietnamese Pork Chops for a minimum of 4 hours, up to 24 hours.
 It’s a great recipe to add into your BBQ essentials!!

-The pork is pictured with my Simple Asian Noodle Salad, a light, refreshing salad that’s fast to make and matches perfectly with this pork cutlet.
+The pork is pictured with my Simple Asian Noodle Salad, a light, refreshing salad that’s fast to make and matches perfectly with this pork chop.